SCSU-CSC-WRIGHT/flask-101-tatianaeng/README.md

 1. Create a directory within the respository at the root level called 'templates'
 2. In the templates directory create a file called base.html and copy and paste the below contents to the html file.
+(This can be done a few ways, such as in the Terminal using vi <filename> and the related commands or by opening up VS Code > File > Open Folder and pasting the content below into the appropriate file.)
 ```
 <!DOCTYPE html>
 <html lang="en">